Alabama State Parks emerge as safe oasis of activity during COVID-19 pandemic

 Alabama State Parks have long served as Alabama’s backyard.

-That’s been more evident than ever in recent months, as Alabama’s 21 state parks remained open thanks to the wisdom of Gov. Kay Ivey, Conservation Commissioner Chris Blankenship and other state leaders.
+That’s been more evident than ever in recent months, as Alabama’s 21 state parks remained open thanks to the wisdom of state leaders.
 The number of day-use and camping visitors soared this summer, drawn by the variety of family friendly activities and wide-open spaces that made it easy to practice social distancing.

 The global COVID-19 pandemic changed our lives dramatically.
 Concerts and athletic events were cancelled.
 Schools abruptly closed as instruction moved online.
 Church services were curtailed and became a virtual experience.